Saturday, August 22, 2015

 The Rector Hotel: 1910-1913

 The 16-story Rector Hotel opened in late December 1910.
 The dining room could accommodate 800 guests, twice as many as the old restaurant.
-However, a contemporary art critic found it pretentious, claiming Rector’s failed to lure back its former customers.12
+However, a contemporary art critic found it pretentious, claiming Rector’s failed to lure back its former customers.13

 Menus from the Rector Hotel are particularly scarce.
-This example comes from the New Year's Eve celebration in 1912-1913.
+This example comes from the New Years Eve celebration in 1912-1913.

-While the wine list below has a third fewer items than the one at the restaurant, it contains an early mention of Russian vodka and offers more types of champagne.14 And it still has three of the same vintage Bordeaux wines—the 1893 Beychevelle, 1887 Mouton Rothschild, and 1880 Yquem.
+While the wine list below has a third fewer items than the one at the restaurant, it contains an early mention of Russian vodka and offers more types of Champagne.14 Interestingly, the list still contains the same three vintage wines from

 While Rector’s risqué reputation may have been an asset for the restaurant, it took its toll on hotel bookings.
 When a hit song called “If a Table at Rector’s could Talk” appeared the Ziegfeld Follies, it reinforced the naughty connotation of the Rector brand.
 In May of 1913 the Rector Hotel went bankrupt.
 Having lost most of his fortune, Charles Rector retired and died within a year.
 The Rector Hotel was renamed the Claridge by the new owners.